HomeMy WebLinkAbout1929-04-02 98

 cannot see why this should be done.

-In regard to the tuberculosis cases he
+In regarr to the tuberculosis cases he

-stated tihat fourteen cases were ren_orted in
+stated that fourteen cases were reported in

-This was entirely too large a percentage
+This was entirely too large a per-tentage

 is sometimes called Social Service work, but

-Is really poor relief work, inasmuch as her
+is really poor relief work, inasmuch as her

 time should be devoted to nursing.